AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

       We are communicating to event owners, partner organizations, renters, and those who register online, that anyone who has tested positive with COVID-19 is not allowed to enter the venue until they have been released by their doctor and diagnosed as “recovered.”

       Anyone who is presenting symptoms of illness, or answers screening questions upon entry in a way that gives us concern, will not be admitted to the venue, as a way of protecting every other guest at the venue, and preventing exposures and spread.
     centered: false
 - template: one-column
   block: one-column
-  section_title: Will you be testing players from out of state?
-  one:
-  - template: title
-    block: title
-    Title: Will you be testing players from out of state?
-    Subtitle: ''
-    color: ''
-  - template: text
-    block: text
-    content: "* In most states, out of state travel will not occur until a later phase of reopening.
-At that time, our facilities will work with event organizers to institute standards above and beyond the minimum requirements to promote participant and guest safety."
-    centered: false
-- template: one-column
-  block: one-column